mateuszkocz/grunt-config/README.md

 # Ideas:
-* GIT support (eg. fetching from remotes when watch task active)
+* GIT support (I) - eg. fetching from remotes when watch task active.
+* GIT support (II) - git init as an option.
+Also it might be a good idea to create a git submodule in the archive directory to store only the builds.